driv/driv.github.io/_drafts/build-deploy-with-kpack-fluxcd.markdown

 Dockerfiles are very flexible, but most application builds don't need this flexibility.
 They would probably benefit from a pre-defined build mechanism that just works.

-It's hard to standardise images if every application defines their Dockerfile and it's even harder to maintain them when you need to change every Dockerfile to update packages and base images.
+It's hard to standardise images if every application defines its Dockerfile and it's even harder to maintain them when you need to change every Dockerfile to update packages and base images.

-***How does buildpack do this?***
+***How does Buildpack do this?***

 Buildpack uses a builder.
 The builder defines a Stack and Buildpacks.